Financial Engineering Continued To Dominate Business In 2016: Will Trump Change The Picture?

 And, this is the environment facing the Trump administration as it takes office on January 20, 2017.

-Will the Trump administration be able to get corporate leadership to move away from financial engineering and re-direct their efforts to growing companies and building stock market value in the "old fashioned way"…through business capital expenditures.
+Will the Trump administration be able to get corporate leadership to move away from financial engineering and re-direct their efforts to growing companies and building stock market value in the "old fashioned way"… through business capital expenditures.

-In the first article cited above, we read that Goldman Sachs thinks that stock buybacks will continue into 2017…and beyond.
+In the first article cited above, we read that Goldman Sachs thinks that stock buybacks will continue into 2017… and beyond.
 If stock buybacks continue in large numbers, efforts to build companies through capital expenditures will continue to lag.

 Additionally, if corporate leaders do not find an economy that is growing faster, it will continue to put resources into finding acquisitions rather than putting those resources into their company's capital base.